-The great thing about your responses is that it helps solve writers block and it helps me take the guess work out of writing blog posts.
-The last thing I want to do is write something that you don’t care about reading.
+The great thing about your responses is that they help solve my writer’s block and take the guess work out of writing blog posts.
+The last thing I want to do is write something that you don’t care about.

-Now keep in mind that I won’t be to blog on everything you request, but I’ll do my best to please you.
+Keep in mind that I won’t blog about everything you request, but I’ll do my best to please you.

 You need to learn about your customers

-Now that I shared what I learned about you through KISSinsights, you should do the same with your website’s visitors/customers.
+Now that I have shared with you what I learned about you through KISSinsights, you should do the same with your website’s visitors/customers.

-And once you select a question you should pick who you want to show it to.
+Once you select a question, you should define who you want to ask that question.

-- Ask a question to anyone – no matter who visits your website and where they come from, they’ll see the question.
+- Pose a question to anyone – no matter who visits your website and where they come from, they’ll see the question.

-- Only ask return visitors – if you only want to ask your loyal visitors a question, this is the option you should select.
+- Ask only return visitors – if you want to ask only your loyal visitors a question, this is the option you should select.

-- Ask a question to visitors who view multiple pages – this is a great option if you only want to ask engaged visitors a question (they may have never seen your site before.)
+- Ask visitors who view multiple pages – this is a great option if you only want to ask engaged visitors a question (they may have never seen your site before).

-- Ask a person the same question more than once – if you think people’s responses are going to change over time you can always ask them the same question over again.
+- Ask a person the same question more than once – if you think people’s responses are going to change over time, you can always ask them the same question again.

-Hopefully you’ll get the same benefit out of KISSinsights that I got.
-It’s a great product… but then again I am biased because I co-founded the company.
+I hope you’ll get the same benefit out of KISSinsights that I got.
+It’s a great product.
+But then again, I am biased because I co-founded the company.

-I’d love to hear what you think about KISSinsights… especially the ways we can improve upon it.
-Feel free to be as harsh as you want, as it won’t hurt my feelings.
+I’d love to hear what you think about KISSinsights, especially the ways we can improve upon it.
+Feel free to be as harsh as you want.
+It won’t hurt my feelings.